 How is ACTSmarket different from other online marketplaces?

 “Unlike other online marketplaces, we only accept vendors who are social enterprises, charities and VWOs.
 ACTSmarket is about making social impact.
 So we only partner with those who are committed to serving the disabled, poor and needy.
 Our customers can enjoy unique, handmade, limited-edition products at reasonable prices; and have the satisfaction that they are helping someone needy make an honest living.”

 Have you made any personal sacrifices in starting ACTSmarket?

 “Money, of course! (laughs) There are so many risks involved in e-commerce start-ups.
-My husband and i provided the initial capital, and we didn't expect any return on investment.
+Digital start-ups has a 94% failure rate.
+My husband and i provided the seed capital.

 My second sacrifice is time.
 Launching a start-up takes long hours of hard work and I have sacrificed family time and leisure.

 It's not easy to find well designed and well made artisanal crafts produced by disabled and needy communities.
 We had to work with these communities to develop new brands and products that will appeal internationally.

 Generally, many social enterprises are small and run by individuals with no or little business experience.
 So they face huge struggles in every aspect of running a business, building economies of scale and working with beneficiaries who cannot work at the same level of productivity as fit and better educated workers.

 Thirdly, for ACTSmarket, it's challenging to find competent people who share the same mission, vision and heart for this work.
 I mean everyone knows that when we do a start-up, we are entering uncharted waters.
 So I have to look for those whose heart can resonate with our vision and mission, but are also adaptable and flexible to changes.”

 Where do you see ACTSmarket in 3 years?